Last Updated: 03/02/2021

 To date and in terms of Subsidiary Legislation 465.26 (Travel Ban (Extension to all Countries)) Order, the countries outlined hereunder form part of the ‘Safe Corridor Countries’ list:

-Gibraltar, Hong Kong, Macau and Taiwan are also considered as within Malta’s travel corridor countries (considered with UK and China respectively).
+Hong Kong, Macau and Taiwan are also considered as within Malta’s travel corridor countries (included with China).

 Individuals travelling to Malta from a safe corridor country are not required to quarantine upon arrival however suspected travellers may be requested to have a swab test taken.